InQuest Gamer: History

-InQuest #0, the first issue, was published in April 1995.
 For issue #46 (February 1999), InQuest changed its name to InQuest Gamer (with Gamer in large text on the cover), clearly announcing that it was a magazine about games.
-Issue #53 made the InQuest title more prominent on the cover again and it had not been changed since then, though the cover's format was revamped with issue #122.
+Issue #53 made the InQuest title more prominent on the cover again and it was not changed after that, although the cover's format was revamped with issue #122.

+Content

 Typical content included news, strategy articles, a price guide for collectible card and miniature games, reference lists, and game-related entertainment and humor.
 Issues with special cards were mailed in plastic bags, issues without special cards were typically sold at retail stores and game shows without any special covering.

+Editors

 The magazine's editorial staff included Mike Searle, Tom Slizewski, Jeff Hannes, Brent Fishbaugh, Steve Frohnhoefer, Paul Sudlow, Jeremy Smith, Thorin McGee, Kyle Ackerman, Alex Shvartsman and Rick Swan.
 Martin A. Stever was responsible for the magazine's sales and marketing.